rnleach/sonde/README.md

    - Highlights warm layers aloft (dry bulb and wet bulb) if the surface temperature is below freezing.
    - Freezing level emphasized.
+   - Showing, hiding, and colors of all lines and shading is configurable.
  - Data
    - Wet bulb plot added.
    - Progressive disclosure of winds.